-(c) For purposes of earning a Regents diploma with advanced designation pursuant to subparagraph (v) of paragraph (7) of subdivision (b) of this section, students who have demonstrated attainment of applicable New York learning standards in accordance with clause (a) of this subparagraph shall be exempted from the associated Regents examination requirements that were cancelled in the June 2020 examination administration.
+(c) For purposes of earning a Regents diploma with advanced designation pursuant to subparagraph (v) of paragraph (7) of subdivision (b) of this section, students who have demonstrated attainment of applicable New York learning standards in accordance with clause (a) of this subparagraph shall be exempted from the associated Regents examination requirements for such diploma.

-(vii) The transcript and permanent record of students who have been deemed to have demonstrated attainment of the applicable New York learning standards and exempted from a State assessment pursuant to this paragraph shall indicate that the student has meet the assessment requirement and shall not have a score recorded for such assessment.
+(vii) The transcript and permanent record of students who have been deemed to have demonstrated attainment of the applicable New York learning standards and exempted from a State assessment pursuant to this paragraph shall indicate that the student has met the assessment requirement and shall not have a score recorded for such assessment.